annwanjiku/if_elif_else_/README.md

 # Python Conditional Statements: if, elif, and else

-## Overview
 Conditional statements in Python allow for decision-making in code execution.
-The `if`, `elif`, and `else` statements are used to control the flow based on conditions.
+The `if`, `elif`, and `else` statements are used to decide based on conditions.

 ## Syntax and Structure
 ### 1. **if Statement**